hpehl/manatoko/README.md

   -Dwildfly.domain.image=quay.io/halconsole/wildfly-domain:23.0.0.Final
 ```

-## Modules
+# Modules

 Manatoko consists of many modules.
 Each module has a distinct responsibility.
 Here's an overview of the modules and its dependencies:

 ![Manatoko dependencies](dependency-graph.png "Manatoko dependencies")

-- `manatoko-environment`: Singleton to get the [test environment](#tests) (local or remote)
+- `manatoko-environment`: Singleton to manage the [test environment](#test-environment) (local or remote)
-- `manatoko-container`: Classes to start / stop the different container images
+- `manatoko-container`: Classes to start / stop the test containers
 - `manatoko-management-model`: Classes for working with the management model and JBoss DMR
-- `manatoko-test-common`: Classes and annotations for writing the unit tests
+- `manatoko-test-common`: Annotations and Junit extensions for writing and running the unit tests
 - `manatoko-ui`: Arquillian fragments and pages
 - `manatoko-fixture`: Constants and test fixtures used by the unit tests
-- `manatoko-arquillian`: Arquillian extension for Testcontainers integration
+- `manatoko-arquillian`: Arquillian extension for the integration with Testcontainers
 - `manatoko-command`: Creaper commands to create various management resources
-- `manatoko-test-noop`: Sample test to verify the Arquillian and Testcontainer wiring
+- `manatoko-test-noop`: Sample test module to verify the Arquillian and Testcontainers wiring
 - `manatoko-test-configuration-*`: Configuration tests
 - `manatoko-test-runtime-*`: Runtime tests
 - `manatoko-test-deployment-*`: Deployment tests

-## Scripts
+# Scripts

 This repository contains various scripts to automate tasks.

+## `depgraph.sh`

+Creates the [dependency graph](#modules) for the modules.

-### `format.sh`
+## `format.sh`

 Formats the codebase by applying the following maven goals: